stemie/Gulp-Press/readme.md

 #Gulp Press - Wordpress Starter Theme
 **Using Gulp, Bower, Sass, Bourbon, Neat, _s**

-**There is a Gulp Task called `bower-_s` this should be removed after setup so that it's doesn't overwrite your theme files once you start working**

 ###You need to import bourbon and neat into the main style.scss
 * `@import "bourbon/dist/bourbon";`
 * `@import "neat/app/assets/stylesheets/neat";`